sheepworrier/bhdbsl/rules.md

 ### The De-Costa Cup (Snooker Handicap)

-Handicaps will be decided by the Management Handicapping Committee prior to the start of the Competition and will remain in force for the Competition up to and including the semi-final stage.
-The Competition will be on an aggregate of the score over two handicap being taken into account at the start of the match.
-The final of the Competition will be on an aggregate of the score over four frames, with the handicaps being doubled at the start of the match.
+Handicaps will be decided by the Management Handicapping Committee prior to the start of the Competition and will remain in force for the whole competition.
+The competition will be played over the best of three frames up to and inlcuding the semi-final.
+The final will be the best of five frames.
+The handicap will be on a per frame basis (subject to a maximum of 75).

 ### The Division 1-3.
 The Over 50's, Under 25's, Over 70's Championships.

 Will be decided by the best of three frames with the final being played over the best of five frames.
 The title of "Division 1-3” can be amended dependant on the number of Divisions in the League.
-In the Age related competitions the players must be under 25 - 50 or over and 70 or over on the date of the of the entry closing date.
-The Division Competition is open to any player from division 1-2 or 3 - this competition will now be a handicap competition whereby Div.
-1 players will play each frame starting on Scratch, Division 2 players starting each frame on +10 and Division 3 players starting on +20
+In the Age related competitions the players must be under 25, 50 or over and 70 or over on the date of the of the entry closing date.
+The Division 1-3 and the Over 50's are handicap competitions; the handicaps being on a per frame basis (subject to a maximum of 75).

 ### The Snooker Pairs Handicap

-Handicaps will be decided by the Management Handicapping Committee prior to the start of the competition and will remain in force for the competition up to and including the semi-final stage.
+Handicaps will be decided by the Management Handicapping Committee prior to the start of the competition and will remain in force for the whole competition.
 No change to the composition of the pair can be allowed i.e. no substitute will be permitted.
 Both players must be registered with the same club.
-The competition will be decided on an aggregate of the score over two frames, the handicap being taken into account at the start of the match.
-The final of the competition will be on an aggregate of the score over four frames, with the handicaps being doubled at the start of the match.
+The competition will be played over the best of three frames up to and including the smi-final.
+The final will be played over the best of five frames.
+The handicap will be on a per frame basis (subject to a maximum of 75).

 ### The Snooker Open Championship